 PRINCIPLE: A culture of science that encourages independence, openness, objectivity, error management, and critical review should be promoted in forensic science practitioners and facilities.
 Many forensic science practitioners and facilities already exhibit this culture.
-However, as the NAS Report recognized in calling for segregation of forensic facilities from law programs; and evaluation of the development and introduction of new technologies in forensic investigations, the use of established technologies on new or different types of evidence, a comparison of new technologies with older ones, and a consideration of the limits of new ones.
+However, as the NAS Report recognized in calling for segregation of forensic facilities from law enforcement and prosecutorial offices, a close working relationship with law enforcement has investigations, the use of established technologies on new or different types of evidence, a comparison of new technologies with older ones, and a consideration of the limits of new ones.